easy-global-market/ngsild-api-data-models/UnitCodes.md

 }
 ```

-Being useful for logistic related applications, the counting of  elements is done by prefixing an 'X' to the code element code provide in [UNECE recommendation 21](https://www.unece.org/#jfmulticontent_c66412-10) [https://www.unece.org/#jfmulticontent_c66412-10].
+Being useful for logistic related applications, the counting of elements is done by prefixing an 'X' to the code element provided in [UNECE recommendation 21](https://www.unece.org/#jfmulticontent_c66412-10) [https://www.unece.org/#jfmulticontent_c66412-10].
 A *number of pipes* would then have unit *XPI*.

 ## Mapping from senML measurements